 Executive Committee (EXCOMM)

-This Committee functions as the operating ‘Board’ of the school, and will make decisions relating to all school operations, including appraisal of the Head.
-It meets at least termly at the BISP campus.
-It also meets at least once each year with the Board of Governors, the parent body, the Parent Council and the academic staff.
+This Committee functions as the operating ‘Board’ of the school, and makes decisions relating to all school operations, including the appraisal of the Head.
+It meets at least once per term at the BISP campus.
+It also meets at least once each year with the Board of Governors, the parent body, the Parent Council, and the academic staff.
 It may co-opt members at its discretion, depending upon the perceived needs of its members.

 The following are permanent members appointed by the Board of Governors:

 - Financial Director

 The school’s management structure is composed of two integrated, though distinct, operating areas:

 This is under the direct authority of the Headmaster and his Senior Leadership Team (SLT), which is composed of the Secondary Principal and the Primary Principal and their immediate deputies.

 This is under the direct authority of the Managing Director and his on-site team of Business Managers, who are responsible for all financial interactions, the maintenance of the campus, including security, transportation and catering, and the more general development of the school as a business.

 This is the person ultimately responsible for the effective integration of the two operational management groups.